July 17, 2021

 How Does the Furnace Function?

-A forced-air furnace uses propane or gas to ignite by either electric ignition or the pilot light switch.
+A forced-air furnace uses propane or gas to ignite electric ignition or the pilot light switch.
 Turning up or increasing the temperature through the home’s thermostat ensures that the burner fires up, prompting heating at the heat exchanger.

 A blower, in other instances, forces warm air in the ducts to be distributed throughout your home.
 As the warm air cools, the air returns suck the cooler air so that burner can reheat the air.
 The cycle continues so that your home is continuously comfortable.

 Learn how to find the proper humidity for your home.

 Furnace Vs Water Heater, Which One is Better?